ubccr/ccrdocs/pages/hpc/jobs.md

 If an application is able to use multiple cores, it usually achieves this by either spawning threads and sharing memory (multi-threaded) or starting entire new processes (multi-process).
-In this case use `--cpus-per-task` to guarantee that the CPUs you expect your program to use are all accessable.
+In this case use `--cpus-per-task` to guarantee that the CPUs you expect your program to use are all accessible.

 Some applications are written to use the Message Passing Interface (MPI) standard to run across many compute nodes.
 This allows such applications to scale